dassarthak18/ArtixOpenRC-Hyprland/tutorials/install_2.md

 # Partitioning the Disk

-Artix provides the disk partitioning tool ```cfdisk``` out of the box for creating a GPT partition table, and I personally find it to be more intuitive than, say, [GParted](https://gparted.org/).
+Artix provides the disk partitioning tool ```cfdisk``` out of the box for creating a GPT (GUID partition table, not the generative AI models), and I personally find it to be more intuitive than, say, [GParted](https://gparted.org/).
 The documentation on RHEL 8 is a good introduction to partitions in general, and is definitely a great read.
 In particular, there is a table that serves as a useful guide for [how much swap space to allocate](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html/managing_storage_devices/getting-started-with-swap_managing-storage-devices#recommended-system-swap-space_getting-started-with-swap):

 | Amount of RAM | Recommended swap | Recommended swap if allowing for hibernation |
 | -------- | ------- | ------- |